tanfwong/rfsoc_notes/_sources/ch4/arrays.md

   Ten registers are synthesized for the 10 elements of `x`.
 Reading from the 10 registers and accumulating through the adder tree generated form unrolling `Loop` can all be done in parallel with a single clock cycle!
-The 10 registers with array partitioning and two-port RAM without are both implemented using CLB resource.
+The 10 registers with array partitioning and the two-port RAM without array partitioning are both implemented using CLB resources.
 Implementation of the former requires more resource.

 ### Array Reshaping
 * An array can be reshaped by using [`#pragma HLS